stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

       - title: "Specify datetime fields"
         anchor: "specify-datetime-fields"
         content: |
-          {% include note.html content="This step is optional." %}
+          {% include note.html type="single-line" content="This step is optional." %}

           In the **Specify datetime fields** field, enter one or more header fields (separated by commas) that should appear in the destination table as `datetime` fields instead of strings.
 For example: